 If your theater will use a video projector and movie screen arrangement, install the video projector at the opposite end of the room from the screen.
 Most projectors can be installed on the ceiling from special brackets to save room.

-- HDTV: Install HDTV video screens on the back wall to studs, using a video screen mount kit rated for the size of your screen.
+- HDTV: Install HDTV video screens on the wall to studs, using a video screen mount kit rated for the size of your screen.

 - Manual Movie Screens: Install manual pull-down video screens either to the ceiling or to the wall.